laraquasar/laraquasar/README.md

+# LaraQuasar

 A Laravel + Quasar Vue Framework as main frontend, using inertia.js and vite as the main foundation

+Laraquasar is a Laravel template that use Quasar Framework and utilities for your Laravel project.
+With Laraquasar, you can quickly and easily integrate Quasar components into your Laravel.

 ## Who is template for?